 Check the policy for individual airline and hotel mile and point expiration dates, but for credit card cancelation purposes, you will not lose airline miles or hotel points if you cancel an airline or hotel co-branded credit card.

-Bank points will be forfeited if you close a credit card that earns them
+Bank points and cash-back rewards will be forfeited if you close a credit card that earns them